 The effects of drink on obesity

 There are several types of drinks known to affect obesity: alcohol, sugar-sweetened soft drinks, fruit juices, and diet drinks artificially sweetened with chemicals.

 As previously mentioned, excessive sugar consumption causes obesity.
 But the risk is even greater if you drink your sugar.
-Many studies have linked consumption of sugar-sweetened beverages with higher levels of visceral fat.
+Many studies have linked the consumption of sugar-sweetened beverages with higher levels of visceral fat.
 This type of fat is stored deep in the abdominal cavity, surrounding vital organs.
-Higher levels of visceral fat increase the risk for obesity, type 2 diabetes, heart disease and other serious conditions.
+Higher levels of visceral fat increase the risks of obesity, type 2 diabetes, heart disease, and other serious conditions.

 Don’t be fooled into thinking diet soft drinks are good for your waistline, either.
 Several studies have shown that those who routinely drink diet soft drinks gain as much weight as those who stick to the sugar-sweetened variety.

 The effects of exercise on obesity